 Beamer’s office is special, too.
 The 22-by-30-foot room is enclosed by glass on two sides, providing a beautiful view of Lane Stadium/Worsham Field and other parts of the Merryman Center.
-Beamer also has a great view of the Steve Johnson Practice Fields installed prior to the 2001 season.
-The fields are adjacent to the new football locker room.
+Beamer also has a great view of the Steve Johnson Practice Fields, two practice fields installed prior to the 2001 football season.
+The new fields are adjacent to the new football locker room.

 165 Spring Road